Muchinga Province: Administration

 Muchinga is a province formed after 2000 from the existing provinces.
 Provincial administration is set up purely for administrative purposes.
 The province is headed by a minister appointed by the President and there are ministries of central government for each province.
 The administrative head of the province is the Permanent Secretary, appointed by the President.
 There is a Deputy Permanent Secretary, heads of government departments and civil servants at the provincial level.
 Muchinga Province is divided into eight districts, namely Chinsali District, Isoka District, Mafinga District, Mpika District, Nakonde District, Shiwang'andu District, Kanchibiya District and Lavushimanda District.
 All the district headquarters are the same as the district names (except for Mafinga).
 There are eight councils in the province, each of which is headed by an elected representative, called councilor.
 Each councilor holds office for three years.
 The administrative staff of the council is selected based on Local Government Service Commission from within or outside the district.
 The office of the provincial government is located in each of the district headquarters and has provincial local government officers and auditors.
 Each council is responsible for raising and collecting local taxes and the budgets of the council are audited and submitted every year after the annual budget.
 The elected members of the council do not draw salaries, but are paid allowances from the council.
 Muchinga is a predominantly rural district and hence there are no city or municipal councils.
 The government stipulates 63 different functions for the councils with the majority of them being infrastructure management and local administration.
 Councils are mandated to maintain each of their community centres, zoos, local parks, drainage system, playgrounds, cemeteries, caravan sites, libraries, museums and art galleries.
 They also work along with specific government departments for helping in agriculture, conservation of natural resources, postal service, establishing and maintaining hospitals, schools and colleges.
 The councils prepare schemes that encourage community participation.

 Transportation

-The TAZARA Railway, which connects Kapiri Mposhi and eventually Lusaka with Tanzania crosses the province from southwest to northeast.
+The TAZARA Railway, which connects Kapiri Mposhi with Tanzania crosses the province from southwest to northeast.

-A road connecting Kapiri Mposhi and eventually Lusaka with Tanzania (the Tanzam Highway; the T2 Route) runs through the province, passing Mpika and Isoka (and bypassing Chinsali) (this road is also known as the Great North Road).
-In Mpika, another major road branches north to Kasama and Lake Tanganyika (the M1 Route).
+A road connecting Kapiri Mposhi and eventually Lusaka with Tanzania (the Tanzam Highway; the T2 route) runs through the province, passing Mpika and Isoka (and bypassing Chinsali) (this road is also known as the Great North Road).
+In Mpika, another major road branches north to Kasama and Lake Tanganyika (the M1 route).